 The Greek labour market has thus been traumatised.
 Even with a relatively optimistic 1% in yearly growth, it is likely to take years before the country can return to pre-crisis levels of employment.
-The GSEE has estimated that it will take twenty years to create one million jobs (the number of jobs lost since the start of the crisis) and bring unemployment rate down to pre-crisis levels of 10%.
+The GSEE has estimated that it will take twenty years to create one million jobs (the number of jobs lost since the start of the crisis) and bring unemployment rate down to pre-crisis levels of 10%.83

 In elaborating and implementing austerity measures, decision-makers have largely underestimated their impact on unemployment, as clearly highlighted by the European Parliament in its March 2014 resolution.
-This is partly due to a calculation error, as acknowledged by the IMF.
-However, it is also the result of a failure by the authorities to consider employment an essential target of the recovery and to weigh such measures against their own human rights obligations.
+84 This is partly due to a calculation error, as acknowledged by the IMF.
+85 However, it is also the result of a failure by the authorities to consider employment an essential target of the recovery and to weigh such measures against their own human rights obligations.

 The mission delegates were surprised to find that the efforts of the authorities focused almost exclusively on economic and fiscal objectives, neglecting the social and human rights implications of such interventions.
 During numerous discussions with representatives of the Greek authorities not once was employment raised as a primary objective of the policies adopted in response to the economic crisis.
 Indeed, employment does not seem to have been a primary concern when devising responses to the crisis, at least during the first phase (the negotiation and implementation of the first MoU).
-Although employment and other social concerns were given further considerations seemingly continued to play a significantly less important role in the programme implementation than securing financial and fiscal stability.
+Although employment and other social concerns were given further consideration at later stages (as reflected in the Second MoU and other recent measures), 86 such considerations seemingly continued to play a significantly less important role in the programme implementation than securing financial and fiscal stability.
+87